Curved Page Divider

 Placement Stability

 One of the biggest obstacles that foster care presents is placement stability.
 Many of the children who are in foster care might be placed in different homes throughout the process.
 This instability can compromise their mental and emotional health.
-It is being attempted to reduce the number of placements and offer more secure home environments to foster children.
+An effort is being made to reduce the number of placements and provide more stable home environments for foster children.

 Resource Availability

 One of the major issues that foster homes and medical services face is the variation in their availability from one region of Virginia to another.
-In many cases, small towns will encounter obstacles with providing necessary facilities because of the lack of resources.
+In many cases, small towns encounter obstacles in providing necessary facilities due to a lack of resources.

 Support for Foster Parents